spectrocloud/librarium/packages/docs/content/12-release-notes.md

 # August 21, 2020 - Release 1.1.0

-Release 1.1.0 is all about enhancing the user experience, providing tighter controls on clusters and important bug fixes.
+Release 1.1.0 is all about enhancing the user experience, providing tighter controls on clusters, and important bug fixes.

 * On the UI side, the login has been made faster.
-Additionally, users can now setup alerts to monitor cluster health.
+Additionally, users can now set up alerts to monitor cluster health.
 A `Revert to default values` button for cluster profiles is added.
 * Clusters are easier to launch with the `Copy from Master` button; bad deployments are now prevented for certain instances; scaling is easier with the `Scale Strategy`.
 * Private gateways can now be provisioned on static IPs with greater control on IP allocation using [IP pools](/clusters?clusterType=vmware_cluster#ipaddressmanagement).
 * Updates to the CLI tool include more [flags](/registries-and-packs/spectro-cli-reference?cliCommands=cli_push#flags) to the `PUSH` command for forcibly overwriting registry packs.